uchuhimo/konf/README.md

 ## Features

-- Type-safe.
+- **Type-safe**.
 Get/set value in config with type-safe APIs.
-- Thread-safe.
+- **Thread-safe**.
 All APIs for config is thread-safe.
-- Batteries included.
+- **Batteries included**.
 Support sources from JSON, XML, YAML, [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md), [TOML](https://github.com/toml-lang/toml), properties, map, command line and system environment out of box.
-- Cascading.
+- **Cascading**.
 Config can fork from another config by adding a new layer on it.
 Each layer of config can be updated independently.
 This feature is powerful enough to support complicated situation such as configs with different values share common fallback config, which is automatically updated when configuration file changes.
-- Self-documenting.
+- **Self-documenting**.
 Document config item with type, default value and description when declaring.
-- Extensible.
+- **Extensible**.
 Easy to customize new sources for config or expose items in config.

 ## Prerequisites